marilenabudan/Colorization_Pix2Pix_CycleGAN/README.md

 The experiments performed can be found inside the folder [experiments](https://github.com/marilenabudan/Colorization_Pix2Pix_CycleGAN/tree/master/Experiments) where you will find a [ReadMe](https://github.com/marilenabudan/Colorization_Pix2Pix_CycleGAN/blob/master/Experiments/README.md) inside that explains what each experiment consists of.

 ## 5. Results
+After analyzing the different experiments we can conclude that the one that performs better is the second one: Pix2Pix with batch size = 1.
+This makes sense since Pix2Pix is a paired model (which tends to learn better) and because we have a small dataset it is prefered to use a small batch size.
+Notice that the results of the first experiment present red artifacts, which has been corrected in the second one.

+However, we may take into account the cycleGAN in experiment 3 has still quite good results given that it performs unpaired learning and has been trained with half of the training dataset (45%).
+We could conclude with the idea that, even though the experiments do not show a realistic colorization compared with the Ground truth, they still pass as realistic colorized illustrations.